 Microsoft has been rapidly evolving the Windows platform over the past few years.
 That means many developers have different starting points even if they deliver an app to the Windows 10 Store today on Desktop, Mobile, or Xbox.
-This guide will focus on helping you get started when you have an existing app that you are trying to bring to HoloLens no matter where you're starting from.
+This guide will focus on helping you get started when you have an existing app that you are trying to bring to mixed reality headsets, no matter where you're starting from.

 Congratulations!
 Your app is now using the Windows 10 Universal Windows Platform (UWP).
 Your app is now capable of running on todays Windows devices like Desktop, Mobile, Xbox, and HoloLens as well as future Windows devices.